 The Observatory, Folly observatory in Longhoughton, England

-Robert Adam designed this Grade I listed building between 1754 and 1770 for Hugh Percy, the first Duke of Northumberland, as part of his architectural additions.
+Robert Adam designed this building between 1754 and 1770 for the first Duke of Northumberland, and it is now Grade I listed.
+It forms part of the architectural improvements Adam created across the duke's estate during that period.

 Location: Longhoughton